Files and Streams

 WSTP executable program

 Most files used by the Wolfram System are completely system independent. .mx and .exe files are however system dependent.
 For these files, there is a convention that bundles of versions for different computer systems have names with forms such as name/$SystemID/name.

-- If the name starts with or the Wolfram Language treats the name as a URL reads the file from a web server.
+- If the name starts with http:// or https:// the Wolfram Language treats the name as a URL and reads the file from a web server.

 - If the name is handled by a registered stream method, the method will open the stream using the name.

 - If the name contains metacharacters used by your operating system, then the Wolfram Language passes the name directly to the operating system for interpretation.